-If you are a foreigner, who doesn’t have a degree and looking for a job in Germany, it can be difficult to know where to start and if it makes sense an all.
-Especially if you are from a Non-European country or don’t speak any german.
+If you are a foreigner who doesn’t have a degree and is looking for a job in Germany, it can be challenging to know where to start.
+Moreover, some additional pitfalls can be on your way if you are coming from a non-EU country.

-Depending on your nationality getting a job in Germany without a degree can be easy or hard.
-People from the EU/EEA can take any employment without restrictions.
-Citizens of Non-EU/EEA eligible to receive a job if they have some experience/qualifications for this job category in Germany.
+Depending on your nationality, getting a job in Germany without a degree can range from easy or hard.
+People from the EU/EEA states can take any employment without restrictions.
+Citizens of non-EU/EEA are eligible to work in Germany if they have qualifications in this job category.

 Getting Job in Germany Without a University Degree

 If you aren’t speaking German, finding a job will be more complicated.
-For native or fluent English speakers it is possible to find English-speaking jobs.
+For native or fluent English speakers, it’s possible to find English-speaking jobs.

-If you’re a citizen of an EU/EEA country you can easily move to Germany and start your job search without a university degree, since you don’t need a work permit.
+If you’re a citizen of an EU/EEA country, you can easily move to Germany and start your job search without having a university degree.
+You don’t need to apply for a work permit.

-You can choose from a wide range of jobs for unqualified workers in all sectors, depending on your goals and interests.
-Some can actually offer you a career, some are without any perspective and suit more to work occasionally.
+Depending on your goals and interests, you can choose from a wide range of jobs for unqualified workers in all sectors.
+Some of them can offer you a career, whereas some don’t provide any perspective and suit more for occasionally work.

 For non-EU/EEA citizens, the process of finding a job without a university degree in Germany is not easy.
 Here main options if you fall into this category:

 - International developers can apply for EU Blue Card if they demonstrate at least 5 years relevant professional experience

 - If you find a job from shortage occupations list you can apply for a work visa in Germany